pil0706/Map_blog/_posts/2019-10-25-GoogleNewSymbol.md

 ![](https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/google_map_symbol/tokyo_stn.gif?raw=true)

 One is Google Maps in 2017 and the other one is in 2019 <br>
-You can easily notice the exit number.
+You can easily notice the exit numbers.

 <br>
 <br>